serialhex/Resume/resume.md

 --------------------------------------------------------------------------------

-## Computer Programmer, Technician, All-Around Awesome Guy!
+## Computer Programmer, Technician, Budding Technnomancer.

 ### Skills & Experience:
 * Program in various languages, including (but certainly not limited to):